Land0fChocolate/NewEmeraldRomHack/README.md

 	- Battle Palace is now inverse battle themed.
 	- Battle Dome has its move scores updated.
 	- Battle Factory has its opponent tips updated.
-	- Battle facilities give more Battle Points.
+	- Battle facilities give more Battle Points, especially if you beat a Frontier Brain.
 	- The exchange corner sells more stuff, like more battle items, bottle caps, PP Ups, heart scales, etc.
 - Map layout changes, including new areas to explore that have new Pokemon (post game).
 - New overworld sprites and graphics.